 But it’s hard to calculate precisely how many calories jiu-jitsu burns because there are different activities and training sessions.
 For example, you won’t fight for the air after 10 minutes of stretching, but your heart will pump like crazy after three or more submission switch attempts in a row.

 This article will focus on energy expenditure and calories burned in BJJ workouts.
 Karsten Overtveit is the leading BJJ researcher, but data are still limited compared to published reports on Judo, Muay Thai, and other martial arts.

 Brazilian Jiu-Jitsu burns anywhere from 800 to 1000 Calories an hour.
 It is a high-intensity full-body workout that requires minimal equipment.

 Jiu-jitsu relies on grappling and groundwork to bring down an opponent.
-The idea is to use leverage and technique to control your opponent and then apply a submission hold or joint lock technique to force them into submission.
+Use leverage and technique to control your opponent, and then apply a submission hold or joint lock technique to force them into submission.

 On the other hand, some game areas could make your weight cut super easy since it burns more calories than other activities.
 Here are the fundamental aspects of jiu-jitsu:

 - Stretching – a very light activity that improves your flexibility;